-Since Fiscal Year 2005 continuing through present day, the City of Springfield has strengthened its financial position by not only instituting clear and strict financial policies but also passing responsible budgets and a comprehensive five-year capital investment plan, within the fiscal constraints illustrated in the debt affordability analysis.
+Since Fiscal Year 2005, continuing through present day, the City of Springfield has strengthened its financial position by not only instituting clear and strict financial policies, but also passing responsible budgets and a comprehensive five-year capital investment plan; all within the fiscal constraints illustrated in this debt affordability analysis.
 The City has paid particular attention to the debt policies that allow the City to borrow for specific projects and pay off the debt in a timely manner.

-The City of Springfield has maintained its 'AA-' credit rating, which was the result of a double upgrade from Standard & Poor's (S&P) in 2014.
-This demonstrates that Standard & Poor's believes so strongly in the City's financial management and ability to make difficult decisions to balance the budget.
-S&P credited the City for having strong budgetary flexibility, with available reserves above 8% of general fund expenditures, very strong management conditions led by formalized financial policies and an experienced and capable management team as a few reasons for the credit rating upgrade.
-The S&P rating continues to be the highest rating in the City's recorded history, and one that the City has maintained over the last two years.
-In addition, the City received a reaffirmed credit rating of A2 with a revised outlook from stable to positive by Moody's in January 2015.
-Credit ratings have an integral role in the municipal bond market and are one factor that affects the City's cost of funds on debt offerings.
+In January 2017, Standard and Poor's (S&P) affirmed the City of Springfield's AA- program rating, with a stable outlook, a high investment grade.
+This demonstrates that Standard & Poor's strongly believes in the City's financial management and ability to make difficult decisions to balance the budget.
+S&P credited the City for having strong budgetary flexibility, with an available fund balance in fiscal 2016 of 9.7% of operating expenditures, very strong management with "strong" financial policies and practices, and an experienced and capable management team.
+The S&P rating continues to be the highest rating in the City's recorded history, and one that the City has maintained for the last four years.
+Credit ratings has an integral role in the municipal bond market and are one factor that affects the City's cost of funds on debt offerings.

-The debt service illustrates the City's ability to finance debt within its current budget as a Percentage of General Fund Expenditures.
-This is the most immediate measure of ability to pay; however, it only examines the ability to pay for debt within a community's existing budget.
-The City's measure of debt service as a percentage of General Fund expenditures is strong, with 5.8% of the Fiscal Year 2016 budget dedicated to debt service.
-This is down from 6.5% from Fiscal Year 2015.
-The improvement in the debt service ratio is attributable to the reduction of 2016 total debt service.
+The debt service illustrates the City's ability to finance debt within its current budget as a percentage of general fund expenditures.
+This is the most immediate measure outlining the ability to pay; however, it only examines the ability to pay for debt within a community's existing budget.
+The City's measure of debt service as a percentage of general fund expenditures is strong, with 5.3% of the fiscal year 2017 budget dedicated to debt service.
+This measure has been steadily trending down since 2014.
+Last year, in FY16, the City's debt service as a percent of the general fund was 5.8%, a decrease from 6.5% in FY15 and 6.8% in FY14.
+The improvement in the debt service ratio is attributable to the decrease of outstanding debt and an increase in the City's budgeted general fund.

-According to the measures presented in this plan, the City is in a solid debt position but can improve its standing even more.
+According to the measures presented in this analysis, the City is in a solid debt position but can improve its standing even further.
 One way to bring the City more in line with its debt policies is to foster an environment that promotes jobs and increase citizens' wealth.
 These policies help decrease the percentage of debt per total income and decrease debt per capita.
-This will bring Springfield in line with other communities in the Commonwealth and have the desired affect of increasing the City's financial standing.
+This will bring Springfield more in line with other communities in the Commonwealth and have the desired affect of increasing the City's financial standing.